This video doesn’t need words.

 Palm trees move in the wind like a sea of jungle ants scavenging on the jungle floor.
 Leaves in the canopy move all directions and it is difficult to see what direction the wind comes until you look at the slant of the trunks.

-It is no lucky accident Mayan royalty built their retreat here but they had no idea it would become a tourist zone for foreigners looking for paradise outside their urban cities.
+It is no lucky accident Mayan royalty built their retreat here but they had no idea it would become a tourist zone for foreigners looking for paradise outside their own urban jungles.

-There is water wherever you look, but it salty.
+There is water wherever you look, but it tastes salty and won’t take away your thirst.

 Water falls from the sky, but, on land flatter than a tabletop, it doesn’t run into rivers and down into the sea.
 Water seeps into the ground and collects in cenotes, underground caverns with stalactites and stalagmites, blue blue water, fish and turtles.
 There are rumors that ancient Mayans dropped their sacrifices into these cenotes weighted with heavy stones.